Player eligibility (league matches)

 ii) Overseas Players as defined in 5.9 are not eligible for this registration.
 Overseas Born English Residents are eligible but need to also register as such.

-(ii) When a 1st or 2nd XI match has been cancelled, no player who has played more 1st and 2nd XI League matches than 3rd XI matches shhall be allowed to play in the 3rd XI competiton that weekend unless they qualify as an Under 17 or Under 19 as above.
+ii) When a 1st or 2nd XI match has been cancelled, no player who has played more 1st and 2nd XI League matches than 3rd XI matches shall be allowed to play in the 3rd XI competition that weekend unless they qualify as an Under 17 or Under 19 as above or in part iii) below.

 NB.
 Any player who plays for a 3rd XI in a match prior to the start of the 1st or 2nd XI programme, cannot play for the 1st or 2nd XI on the following Saturday without the prior consent of the Management Committee.